Repair cafes are about building local capacity and skills in repair, in local communities across Auckland.

 Highbury House, Birkenhead – 08.09.18

-Please let us know if you would like to run a repair cafe in your community we have a trailer of resources and a manual for event planning to share 🙂
+If you would like to host a Repair Cafe in your Local community we can provide a trailer full of tools and resources and a manual to help with your event planning.

 Q and A below.

 Q: Is there a permanent Repair Cafe and where is it?

 A: There is NO permanent Repair Cafe in Auckland.
 A small number of international examples may help to guide some New Zealanders to set up one along this example here http://www.edinburghremakery.org.uk/